Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Engineering dipolar spin exchange

-Intuitively, this expression can be understood as modulating the dipolar coupling at the pitch of the spiral texture.
-When there is no spiral wound ($\bm Q= \bm 0$) the exchange field vanishes due to the collinear orientation of all spins in the ensemble.
-When the spiral wavevector is perpendicular to the dipolar quantization axis ($\bm Q \perp \hat{\bm \eta}$), spins ferromagnetically coupled to the central spin (Fig.~\ref{fig: 3}C) dominate the exchange field and produce a negative total torque.
-In contrast, for a spiral pitch aligned parallel to the dipolar quantization axis ($\bm Q \parallel \hat{\bm \eta}$), spins anti-ferromagnetically coupled to the central spin (Fig.~\ref{fig: 3}D) dominate and produce a positive torque, consistent with our observations.
-We emphasize that this exchange mean-field is distinct from the more familiar Ising-type longitudinal fields~\cite{block_scalable_2024, gao_signal_2025, wu_spin_2025}, which cannot induce collective precession in three-dimensional dipolar systems due to angular averaging.
-In contrast, the spin spiral sources a transverse exchange field driving coherent dynamics tuned by the pitch of the spiral.
+Intuitively, the exchange field reflects dipolar coupling modulated at the spiral pitch (Fig.~\ref{fig: 3}(d),~(e)).
+For $\bm Q=0$ it vanishes due to collinear spin alignment.
+When $\bm Q \parallel \hat{\bm \eta}$, anti-ferromagnetically coupled spins (red regions in Fig.~\ref{fig: 3}(d)) dominate and generate a positive torque, while for $\bm Q \perp \hat{\bm \eta}$ ferromagnetically coupled spins (blue regions in Fig.~\ref{fig: 3}(e)) dominate, yielding a negative torque consistent with reversed sign of the spiral precession (Fig.~\ref{fig: 3}(b)).
+This experimental tunability is borne out by continuously rotating the spiral wavevector, where we experimentally observe that the spiral precession rate $\omega$, extracted from the early-time precession angle, follows the dipolar anisotropy (Fig.~\ref{fig: 3}(f)).
+By modulating dipolar anisotropy and tuning geometry, we can generate tunable mean-field leading to nonlinear spin dynamics in stark contrast to longitudinal Ising-type fields~\cite{block_scalable_2024, gao_signal_2025, wu_spin_2025}, which average out in three-dimensional dipolar systems.

+Comparing the spin dynamics in Fig.~\ref{fig: 2}(f),~(g), we find that evolution under the Floquet-engineered SU(2) Hamiltonian is markedly slower than under the native interaction.
+This slowdown results from Floquet engineering rescaling the exchange term of the Hamiltonian \cite{martin_controlling_2023}—which drives spin-spiral dynamics—by a factor of 1/3.
+Remarkably however, despite the slower early-time precession, the spiral ultimately develops a much larger precession amplitude, prompting us to probe the role of spin-rotational SU(2) symmetry by continuously tuning the anisotropy of the effective Hamiltonian.

-We then explore the role of spin rotational symmetry underlying the dynamics by tuning the anisotropy of the effective Hamiltonian.
-Adjusting the spacing between microwave pulses~\cite{martin_controlling_2023}, we realize a family of U(1)-symmetric XXZ Hamiltonians with tunable relative interaction strengths: $\vec{S}_i \cdot \vec{S}_j \rightarrow g_{XX}(S_i^x S_j^x + S_i^y S_j^y) + g_Z S_i^z S_j^z $.
-We measure the maximum amplitude of spiral precession as a function of the anisotropy ratio $g_Z/g_{XX}$ (Fig.~\ref{fig: 3}E), and observe a clear maximum at the SU(2)-symmetric point ($g_Z/g_{XX} = 1$).
-When the full spin-rotation symmetry is broken, the transverse spin components of the spiral are no longer globally conserved, and experience local interaction-induced dephasing that reduce the precession amplitude.
+Adjusting the spacing between microwave pulses in Floquet engineering~\cite{martin_controlling_2023}, we realize a family of U(1)-symmetric XXZ Hamiltonians with tunable relative interaction strengths: $\bm{S}_i \cdot \bm{S}_j \rightarrow g_{XX}(S_i^x S_j^x + S_i^y S_j^y) + g_Z S_i^z S_j^z $.
+We measure the maximum amplitude of spiral precession as a function of the anisotropy ratio $g_Z/g_{XX}$ (Fig.~\ref{fig: 3}(g)), and observe a maximum at the SU(2)-symmetric point ($g_Z/g_{XX} = 1$).
+This observation is explained by the accelerated dephasing further away from the SU(2) point (see Fig.~S3(a),~(b)), where the transverse spin components are no longer globally conserved \cite{jepsen_transverse_2021}.